fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     He said, "My people, just think: if I did have clear proof from my Lord, and if He had given me mercy of His own, who could protect me from God if I disobeyed Him?
 You would only make my loss greater."
     Quran, surah Hud (Hud) 11

-Saleh reminded his people of the countless castles and palaces they built out of stone, and of their technological superiority over neighboring communities.
+Salih reminded his people of the countless castles and palaces they built out of stone, and of their technological superiority over neighboring communities.
 Furthermore, he told them about their ancestors, the ʿĀd tribe, and how they too were destroyed for their sins.
-Some of the people of Thamud believed Saleh's words, but the tribal leaders refused to listen to him and continued to demand that he demonstrate a miracle to prove his prophethood.
+Some of the people of Thamud believed Salih's words, but the tribal leaders refused to listen to him and continued to demand that he demonstrate a miracle to prove his prophethood.

 In response, God gave the Thamud a blessed she-camel, as both a means of sustenance and a test.
 The tribe was told to allow the camel to graze peacefully and avoid harming her.
-But in defiance of Saleh's warning, the people of the tribe hamstrung the camel.
-Saleh informed them that they had only three more days to live before the wrath of God descended upon them.
+But in defiance of Salih's warning, the people of the tribe hamstrung the camel.
+Salih informed them that they had only three more days to live before the wrath of God descended upon them.
 The people of the city were remorseful, but their crime could not be undone, and all the disbelieving people in the city were killed in an earthquake.
 Al-Hijr was rendered uninhabited and remained in ruins for all time thereafter.
-Saleh himself and the few believers who followed him survived.
+Salih himself and the few believers who followed him survived.

 My people, this camel belongs to God, a sign for you, so leave it to pasture on God's earth and do not harm it, or you will soon be punished."